johnfreed/signalmail/README.md

 - `--no-sendmail` override config and do not send mail
 - `--debug` override config and switch on debug mode
 - `--keepattachments` override config and keep attachments after processing
+- `--autoreply` text of a reply to each incoming Signal message
+- `--autoattach` path to file to send as attachment with autoreply

 ## Known issues